 HSM Industry Context Electives

-Students must take one HSM Industry Context elective but may take two to fulfill the remaining breadth elective requirement.
+Students must take at least one HSM Industry Context elective, however they can choose to take both.
+If students shoose to take both electives, then they only need to take one breadth elective to fulfill the remaining requirement.
 Industry Context electives include:

 Provider Strategy: This course focuses on organizational innovation, specifically strategies and tactics for provider networks to successfully manage resource constraints as well as insurance and reimbursement issues in order to deliver quality, ethical, and cost-effective care.